 Completion of this investigation is a significant milestone and we are working to develop an action plan to address the matters raised in the improvement notices, he said.

 It is my hope the conclusion of this investigation is a line in the sand from which we can move forward together.

 Mr Byers confirmed that the authority had been consulting with the Maritime Union of Australia and employee representatives to determine a way forward following the change in trade.

 Maritime Union of Australia assistant branch secretary Jeff Cassar said although it appeared that the process was happening quickly, workers had been aware that redundancies were coming several months ago.

-It is expected the last day of work for staff who took a redundancy will be next Friday, September 21.
+It is expected the last day of work for staff who took a redundancy will be on Friday, September 21.

-Southern Ports Authority have confirmed that they will reimburse financial counselling advice for staff.
+Southern Ports Authority have confirmed it will reimburse financial counselling advice for staff.